The members come from a variety of professional backgrounds.

 Dr Elaine Canning

-Head of Cultural Engagement and Development, Cultural Institute, Swansea University
+Head of Special Projects, Swansea University

 Eluned Hâf